kusamanetwork/userguide/docs/start/claims.md

 Having trouble?
 Get support in the KSM [Claims chat](https://riot.im/app/#/room/#KSMAClaims:polkadot.builders).

 **2. Faucet:**
-For those who didn’t participate in the Polkadot sale, KSM are publicly available upon genesis through a faucet.
+For those who didn’t participate in the Polkadot sale, KSM are publicly available after genesis through a faucet.
 Find out more [here](./faucet.md).

 Public projects that need more KSM can request them by emailing projects@kusama.network.